siddartha-347/Approximate-multiplier/README.md

 ---

 ## Contributions & Support
+Thanking PaAC team for helping out with this project especially to those who were associated with Approximate Multipliers.🙏

-If you find this repository useful, feel free to contribute or donate!
+If you find this repository useful, feel free to contribute or donate! 🙏🙏

 Thank you for your support! ✨